How to Become a Teacher in Illinois

 Apply for your Illinois Teacher Certification

-In order to apply for licensure in Illinois, you must first pass all the required tests, student teach, and earn a four year Bachelor's Degree.
+In order to apply for licensure in Illinois, you must first pass all the required tests, student teach, and earn a four year bachelor's degree.
 You may then fill out the application for licensure at ELIS online.
-There is likely to be a one time fee and proof of fingerprinting will be required.
 Those who are trying to certify in administrative, school support, or as substitutes will require differing forms of licensure that can be found at the previous link.
 In addition, the license, once received, must be registered.

 Illinois Board of Education